Aurangabad Maharashtra, India Travel Guide

 A food-related journey through royal heritage.

-Experience a traditional Maharashtrian Thali, a platter with a variety of small dishes that showcase regional flavors and ingredients.
+Experience a traditional Maharashtrian Thali, a platter with a variety of tiny dishes that showcase regional flavors and ingredients.

 A wholesome and true local meal.

 Be open to sampling new dishes and experiencing the local culinary heritage.
-Ask locals for their favorite spots.
+Inquire with locals about their top picks spots.

 Drink bottled water only.
 Stay hydrated, especially when exploring markets or outdoor attractions.

 Indian food can be spicy.
-If you prefer milder flavors, ask for "less spicy" (kam teekha) when ordering.
+If you prefer milder flavors, ask for "less spicy" (kam teekha) when placing an order.